TailTag/earlyuser-mailer/README.md

 1. **Environment Setup**: The tool loads your Gmail credentials and the email "from" address from the `.env` file.
 It uses these credentials to authenticate with Gmail's SMTP service.
 2. **Configuration**: The email content (subject and HTML body) and recipient list are set up in `src/config.ts`.
+3. **Getting Recipients**: Connect to the Supabase to get users, sort them by specefic criteria to get out recepient list.
-3. **Sending Emails**: The tool uses Nodemailer to send the email.
+4. **Sending Emails**: The tool uses Nodemailer to send the email.
 It loops through the recipient list, sending each one the same email with the configured subject and HTML content.

 The `sendEmailsToRecipients` function calls `sendEmail`, which in turn uses Gmail's SMTP service to send the email.